UPDATED OCTOBER 2022!

-From large size, I switch to medium size suitcases, and I’m still packing too much which I hate myself for it.
-But in recent years I confine myself to travel a piece of carry-on luggage.
-Because of how bigger my bag, how tempted I am to throw everything in it.
+Thus, I switch to medium-sized suitcases from the large size, and I’m still packing so much stuff, which I really hate because I have no control.
+But in recent years, I confined myself to travel with a piece of a carry-on because of how oversized my bag is and how tempted I am to throw everything in it.

-Traveling with hand luggage isn’t easy for me, especially if going on a one-month trip, but I learn to do so.
+Traveling with hand luggage isn’t easy, especially if going on a one-month trip, but I have learned to do so.
 In my opinion, a woman needs more stuff than a man.
-But eventually, I’m glad I found the way of how to travel light and what to pack.
+But eventually, I’m glad I found how to travel light and what to pack.

 I never wear a backpack and will never be

-Also, I tried to minimize during packing so I can close my luggage neatly without using the suitcase expansion.
-I have a separate travel outfit which I only wear on a trip.
+I tried to minimize during packing so I could close my luggage neatly without using the suitcase expansion.
+I also have travel clothes, which I only wear on a trip.
 These are made from quick-drying fabric, ideally for self-laundry.
 I do the laundry every two days at the hotel sink.
-I sometimes take a washing powder from home, but this is mostly available on the spot of destination.
+Sometimes I take washing powder from home, but this is primarily available on the spot of destination.

 Save time at the airport and money